We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 • The Wi-Fi login details – Wi-Fi network names as well as passwords.

-• VPN settings as well as local history and preferences.
+• VPN settings, as well as local history and preferences.

 • Bluetooth device pairings and preferences.

-No mobile carrier functionality or account information gets deleted during resetting network settings on either iPhone or Android smartphones.
+No mobile carrier functionality or account information gets deleted during resetting network settings on either iPhone or Android phones.
 Resetting network settings also doesn’t affect your ability to access apps, send texts, or make phone calls.

-Alternative Ways to Solve Your Network Issues
+Alternative Ways to Solve Your iPhone Network Issues

 As mentioned, resetting network settings will wipe out your internet and network-related data.
 So, trying other fixes first before embarking on a network settings reset is better.
 You can do the following general fixes, known to resolve internet and network issues with no data loss.